Skip to content

 With the growing population, the demand for housing is also increasing in Nigeria.
 If you have good networking skills and contact with builders, cement sales and distribution is surely a profitable venture in Nigeria.

 With the growth of the aspirational young population in Nigeria, the growth in sales of mobile phones in Nigeria is staggering.
-Mobile phone sales and repair is, therefore, an obviously profitable business opportunity in Nigeria at present.
+Mobile phone sales and repair is, therefore, a profitable business opportunity in Nigeria at present.
 It is one of the most profitable retail shop business ideas in Nigeria.

 19. Bottled Water Production

-Packaged drinking water is being used in every office, school, party while traveling, and in homes in almost all cities in Nigeria.
-The growing demand for bottled water provides a viable option for investors to invest in this business opportunity.
+Packaged drinking water is being used in every office, school, and party while travelling, and in homes in almost all cities in Nigeria.
+The growing demand for pure water or sachet water provides a viable option for investors to invest in this business opportunity.

 Soap is a fast-moving consumer product and has a good demand in Nigeria.
 Production of soap making is simple.
 Even you can start at home.